FlutterFire UI for Realtime Database

 - Within the

-method on the snapshot when more data is required. - The
+itemBuilderof ourGridView, we have to manually ensure that we call thefetchMore()method on the snapshot when more data is required. - The

-does not provide a list-view based handler, instead you must provide your own implementation.
+FirebaseDatabaseQueryBuilderdoes not provide a list-view based handler, instead you must provide your own implementation.